Skip to content

 All studies can be edited directly online.
 To access, choose from the options below.

-- Navigate to MetaboLights EditorHome and page and click Study overview.
+• Navigate to MetaboLights EditorHome page and click on Study overview.

-When editing a study there is always the option to switch between the Guided Submission mode & the Study Overview editor.
+As mentioned before, when editing a study there is always the option to switch between the Study Overview editor and the Guided Submission mode.
 Look for the pop-out option in the bottom right corner of the screen or choose either option on your My studies page.

-Studies can be edited online or downloaded and edited in eg. MS Excel.
+Metadata files in your study can be edited online or downloaded and edited in e.g., MS Excel.

 Some sections of metadata require ontology fields.
 When adding information using the online options, ontology options will appear as you type.
 If uploading a file without ontologies added, the Online Editor will prompt you to select ontologies in the fields above the tables.